-This research is a partnership between researchers from Monash University, University of Western Australia, University of Melbourne, the National Breast Cancer Foundation, Women's Health Victoria, Endocrine Society of Australia, Breast Cancer Network Australia, Australasian Menopause Society, Monash Health and Healthdirect Australia.
+This research is a partnership between researchers from Monash University, RMIT University, University of Western Australia, University of Melbourne, the National Breast Cancer Foundation, Women's Health Victoria, Endocrine Society of Australia, Breast Cancer Network Australia, Australasian Menopause Society, Monash Health and Healthdirect Australia.

 We will produce an online resource (hereafter 'website') detailing women's experiences of what it is like to go through early or premature menopause, including following cancer treatment.
-The website will also feature downloadable materials that women and health professionals can use to assist them.
+The website will also feature downloadable materials women can use to assist them in discussions with their health professionals.

 Before you decide if you want to take part, we want to tell you why the research is being done, and what you can expect if you take part.
+After reading this, talk about it with friends, relatives and your health professional if you wish.
 Contact us if you have any other questions.
 Please take as much time as you need.

-Professor Renata Kokanovic, Chief Investigator - Qualitative Component and Website Phone: (03) 9925 1467 Email: renata.kokanovic@rmit.edu.au
+Professor Renata Kokanovic, Chief Investigator - Qualitative Component and Website

+Phone: (03) 9925 1467

+Email: renata.kokanovic@rmit.edu.au